SquarePine/squarepine_core/README.md

 The current license is ISC.

 Mind you, I'd rather something that requires you to not hide away and privately modify the code.
 And I'd rather issues and concerns be brought directly here.
+Till then, I'd appreciate any contributions flowing back this way!

 # Library Goal